 Your gift, whatever its size, does indeed help make a very real difference to the areas you support.

 You can make a tax deductible gift online, by downloading a Giving Form, or contacting the Advancement Office.
-Alumni and friends in the United States can make a gift through the American Friends of Trinity College.
+Alumni and friends in the United States can make a gift through the University of Melbourne USA Foundation, and nominate to support Trinity College.

 Most scholarships at Trinity rely on annual gifts – only 25% are fully endowed.
 Your support and generosity helps change the lives of talented students who would otherwise not be able to accept a place at College.